Page and iframe dashboards are divided into six areas:

-- the time the request takes on the server.
+- Time the request takes on the server.

-- the time it takes to complete the download of the HTML to the page.
+- Time it takes to complete the download of the HTML to the page.

 If the request is correlated with a server-side app agent, related business transactions on the server are displayed.
 Cross-app correlation is supported.